hbadland/cs-notes/README.md

 =======
 # 🧠 CS Notes & Projects

-These are my computer science notes, written in Jupyter Notebooks and organized by topic.
-These notes aim to explain concepts clearly, demonstrate applications through code, and are accompanied by links to the best external resources I’ve encountered.
-These notes were written alongside my BSc Chemistry degree.
+These notes were written alongside my BSc Chemistry degree to support my project and further expand my knowledge of this field.

-> **👨‍🔬 Goal**: Build a strong theoretical and practical foundation in CS to support interdisciplinary work in computational chemistry, AI, and beyond.
+> **👨‍🔬 Goal**: Build a strong theoretical and practical foundation in CS to support interdisciplinary work in computational chemistry and AI.

 ---